congcongcong250/AirportToGO/README.md

 > `yarn storybook`
 > Open http://localhost:9009 in any browser

+## Api Lambda

+`/api/airports?sortKey=[AIRPORT_MODEL_KEY]&order=['asce'|'desc']&[AIRPORT_MODEL_KEY]=[string|boolean]&pageNumber=[number]`

+There is no db connection, the data source is a json file.
+Api supports sorting, filtering, and pagination based on dynamic keys from the data structure.
+Nested key filtering ans sorting also supported. e.g. 'country.countryCode', 'location.longitude'.

 ## Folder structure

 +- /api

 |   holds the lambda functions in typescript

 +- /src

 | +- /components

 | | holds all the components

 | +- /store

 | | redux configurations and type

 | +- /actions

 | | redux actions

 | +- /reducers

 | | redux reducers

 | +- /sagas

 | | redux-sagas side effects

 | +- /utils

 | | utility functions

 | +- /stories

 | | storybook stories

 | +- /**tests**
 all the tests

 ## Deployment

 This project is deployed on zeit using typescript lambdas as backend.
+It run `yarn build` automatically so no build script is really needed.
+The deployment is connected to github master update.